Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

 All in all, we therefore consider that our CFD and its uncertainty estimates for the $S$ and $P$ waves give a very consistent description of the threshold parameters.
 The $D$ waves, which are needed as input and were devised to reproduce data above 1 GeV and particularly their dominant resonance region, still provide a decent description at threshold of the scattering lengths, but not the slopes, although we can obtain reliable values for them from our sum rules.

-Nevertheless, concerning threshold parameters, our most reliable and accurate ``Final Values'' are those coming from sum-rule determinations and listed in \ref{tab:leparameters}.
-This is one of the main novelties in this report and one of our main applications of our constrained parameterizations.
+To summarize, our most reliable and accurate ``Final Values'' for threshold parameters are those coming from sum-rule determinations and are listed in tables \ref{tab:isospinscl} and \ref{tab:leparameters}.
+This is one of the main novelties in this report and one of the main applications of our constrained parameterizations.